O'Shea Jackson Jr.: Music

 In 2010, Jackson and his brother Darrell were featured on the songs "She Couldn't Make It On Her Own" and "Y'all Know How I Am", from their father's album I Am the West.

 In March 2012, Jackson, under the name OMG, released his first mixtape, Jackin' for Beats, online.
 Jazmine Gray of Vibe said, "True to its title, the hip-hop rookie offers his own lyrics over the beats of some of the most popular tracks of the year.
 The 10-track tape finds the son of a hip hop icon off to a promising start."

 In an interview with XXL Magazine, Jackson said that "Some people say I sound like OMG.
 No one has compared me or tried to match me up with other artists."

 In 2015, Jackson appeared in Pia Mia's music video for her song "Touch".
 He also appeared in American hip hop duo Twenty88's music video, "Out of Love", promoting their self-titled debut extended play.

 Television

 On February 6, 2018, Jackson played hip hop legend Kool Herc in a segment of Drunk History.
-On October 4, 2019, Jackson made a guest appearance on the debut of WWE Smackdown on Fox.
+On October 4, 2019, Jackson made a guest appearance on the debut of WWE SmackDown on Fox.

-Jackson will star opposite Dave Franco in the Quibi comedy series The Now.
-Release date is yet to be announced.
+Jackson starred opposite Dave Franco in the comedy series The Now.
+It was originally set to be released on Quibi, but was ultimately released on The Roku Channel on December 10, 2021.

 In the 2021 basketball drama show, Swagger, Jackson plays Ike Edwards, a former rising star who struggles to coach a young high-stake basketball team.
 The series premiered on October 29, 2021 on Apple TV+.

 He played Kawlan Roken in the Disney+ Star Wars series, Obi-Wan Kenobi.
+On May 15, 2025, Jackson made a special guest appearance on that night's edition of TNA Impact!.

 Personal life

 Jackson has a daughter, Jordan Reign Jackson, born in August 2017 with his ex-girlfriend, Jackie Garcia.
-He is a fan of professional wrestling.
+He is a fan of professional wrestling (in which he has his own podcast recapping the sports' most recent events called No Contest Wrestling), the Los Angeles Kings of the NHL, the Los Angeles Rams in the NFL, anime and Pokémon.